Connectome Smoothing via Low-rank Approximations: Human Connectomes

-where $l(i)$ represents the lobe assignment for vertex $i$.
+where $l(i)$ denotes the lobe assignment for vertex $i$.
 If the latent positions $X$ and the lobe assignment $l$ are independent, then $T(X, l)$ will be close to zero.
 A small test statistic $T(X, l)$ indicates that latent positions of the regions within the same lobe are closer compared to the ones across the lobes.

-To test this hypothesis the lobe labels of each region were randomly permutated and the test statistics calculated $T(X, l^{\prime})$ based on the permuted lobe labels $l^{\prime}$.
-After performing 1000 Monte Carlo replicates of unconditional permutations, the p-value is less than $10^{-12}$.

 However, the anatomical geometry might contribute to the dependence between $X$ and $l$, with spatially proximal vertices having similar connectivity patterns.
 Hence, a small test statistic $T(X, l)$ is evidence that the low-rank methods preserve the lobe structure only if we also condition on anatomy geometry: $H_0: X$ and $l$ are conditionally independent given anatomical geometry, $H_A: X$ and $l$ are conditionally dependent given anatomical geometry.

-A test of these hypotheses will focus on how much of the lobe structure is really captured by the latent positions associated with the low-rank methods without being affected by the inherent spatial relationship.
-Note that the test of conditional independence, performed without any anatomical geometry constraints, has less power compared to the test of unconditional independence which is performed with a random permutation of lobe labels as discussed above.
+The test of conditional independence has less power compared to the test of unconditional independence which is performed with a random permutation of lobe labels (which yield a p-value $<10^{-6}$).

-To test under the anatomical geometry conditions, the lobe assignment $l$ was permutated in a way such that the number of regions in each lobe remain the same and the regions within the same randomly defined lobe are still spatially connected.
-A flip was defined to be a swap of two pairs of vertices which preserves the number of regions in each lobe and also maintains the constraint that lobes are spatially contiguous.
+To test under the anatomical geometry conditions, the lobe assignments $l(i)$ were randomly modified so that the number of regions in each lobe remain the same and the regions within the same modified lobe are still spatially connected.
+In particular, we performed a sequence of randomized flips, where a flip is a swap of two pairs of vertices which preserves the number of regions in each lobe and maintains the constraint that lobes are spatially contiguous.
 The lobes are flipped a limited number of times in order to study how the number of flips impacts the test statistic.
-Appendix~\ref{section:testing} discusses the flipping procedure.
+Appendix~\ref{app:testing} discusses the flipping procedure.